Chair-for-Security-Engineering/VERICA/README.md

 The repository contains a Dockerfile, which gives developers and users the possibility to build Docker images for VERICA.
 Using Docker images, the application can be executed in containers, which provide a minimalist environment containing all necessary dependencies for VERICA.

-This Wiki entry gives an overview on how to use Docker to deploy and run the application.
+This instruction gives an overview on how to use Docker to deploy and run the application.

 Note that you need a current Docker installation and appropriate rights on the host machine to run the following commands.
 Tutorials on how to set up Docker can be found here: